lnis-uofu/OpenFPGA/docs/source/fpga_spice/spice_simulation.rst

   Therefore, the total energy per cycle of all the multiplexers in this testbench should be the sum of total_energy_per_cycle_srams and total_energy_per_cycle_pb_mux.

-  Similarly, the total leakage power of all the multiplexers in this testbench should the sum of total_leakage_srams and  total_leakage_power_pb_mux.
+  Similarly, the total leakage power of all the multiplexers in this testbench should be the sum of total_leakage_srams and  total_leakage_power_pb_mux.

   The leakage power is measured for the first clock cycle, where FPGA-SPICE set all the voltage stimuli in constant voltage levels.